-- 28. As the virus spread in California, state and local officials began discussing wide scale business closures. - 29.
+- 23. As the virus spread in California, state and local officials began discussing wide scale business closures. - 24.
+On March 13, 2020 President Trump declared the COVID-19 outbreak a national emergency. - 25.
 On March 16, 2020, the Centers for Disease Control and Prevention, and members of the national Coronavirus Task Force issued to the American public guidance, styled as "30 Days to Slow the Spread" concerning measures to slow the spread of COVID-19.
-This guidance advocated for far-reaching social distancing measures, such as working from home, avoiding shopping trips and gatherings of more than 10 people, and staying away from bars, restaurants, and food courts. - 30.
+This guidance advocated for far-reaching social distancing measures, such as working from home, avoiding shopping trips and gatherings of more than 10 people, and staying away from bars, restaurants, and food courts. - 26.
 Following this advice, and recognizing that there had been numerous confirmed cases of COVID-19 in their jurisdictions, many state government administrations across the nation recognized the need to take steps to protect their residents from the spread of COVID-19.
-As a result, many governmental administrations entered civil authority orders suspending or severely curtailing business operations of non-essential businesses that interact with the public and provide gathering places for the individuals. - 31.
-To help create a framework for the implementation of such policies in California, on March 12, 2020, Governor Newsom issued Executive Order N-25-20 ("March 12 Executive Order"), ordering that: "All residents are to heed any orders and guidance of state and local public health officials, including but not limited to the imposition of social distancing measures, to control the spread of COVID-19" (¶ 1).
-This Order took effect on March 12, 2020, and has remained continuously in effect through the date of this Complaint.
+As a result, many governmental administrations entered civil authority orders suspending or severely curtailing business operations of non-essential businesses that interact with the public and provide gathering places for the individuals.